msimamisi-sakhile/Data-Structures-and-Algorithms/README.md

 - Complexity analysis
 - Language-specific considerations

-This project is a reference for understanding and comparing data structure implementations in popular languages.
+This project is for understanding and comparing data structure implementations in popular languages.